angelctoquero/ActiveDirectoryLab/README.md

 ![Move-ADObject2](https://github.com/user-attachments/assets/91915711-2d71-42aa-a06d-4c8ad14aa7d7)

 ## Splatting
-Splatting in PowerShell is a way to type out your code in a more organized way
+Splatting in PowerShell allows you to type out your code in a more readable way.
+When we added Princess Peach in the previous step you might have noticed the code was long horizontal text.
+We only used 6 parameters but it could have been way more.

+We can make the text more readable by splatting

-Let's add a new user with splatting
+Let's add a new user with this technique

 In Powershell type in: